isaksolheim/chess/core/src/me/isak/chess/model/versions/README.md

 #### 1.1.1 Id

-Id is not required, and is only used if the action requires that other parts of the program can access it.
-This will be explained further in later sections.
+The id field can be any string, and is used if the action requires that other parts of the program can access it.
+For most actions, the id can be just an empty string.
+How special ids are used will be explained later.
 But just as an example, the action "castle" requires an id because the conditions it must satisfy are too complex to be expressed in the action definition.

 #### 1.1.2 Directions

-Directions is a list ways the piece can move.
+Directions is a list of ways a piece can move.
 These directions are described using cardinal directions: N (north), E, S, and W. These can be combined to create a more complicated direction.
 Examples of directions:
 - RookDirections = ["N", "E", "S", "W"]
 - KnightDirections = ["NNE", "EEN", "EES", "SSE", "SSW", "WWS", "WWN", "NNW"]